Ricky Sanders

-Ricky Wayne Sanders (born August 30, 1962) is a former American football wide receiver who played professionally for 12 seasons from 1983 to 1994, two with the United States Football League's Houston Gamblers and ten in the National Football League (eight seasons with the Washington Redskins and two with the Atlanta Falcons).
-He played running back, safety, and place kicker (on kickoffs) as a three-year letterman for Belton High School in Belton, Texas and broke five records.
+Ricky Wayne Sanders (born August 30, 1962) is an American former professional football player who was a wide receiver for 12 seasons from 1983 to 1994, two with the United States Football League (USFL)'s Houston Gamblers and 10 in the National Football League (NFL) (eight seasons with the Washington Redskins and two with the Atlanta Falcons).
+He played running back, safety, and place kicker (on kickoffs) as a three-year letterman for Belton High School in Belton, Texas, and broke five records.

 Football career

-Sanders was a three-sport star at Belton High School.
+Sanders was a three-sport star at Belton High School in Belton, Texas.
 He made all-region in basketball, placed in three events in the state track meet, and won accolades as a running back.
 Although recruited by numerous major colleges—including Michigan, UCLA, and Texas Tech, among many others—his junior year, he did not attend any of them.
 A string of injuries his senior football season may have been a contributing factor.

-Sanders played college football at Southwest Texas State University as a running back, helping the team win the Division II national championship in 1981 and 1982.
+Sanders played college football at Texas State University as a running back, helping the team win the Division II national championship in 1981 and 1982.
 He graduated in 1983 with 2,461 rushing yards and 3,126 all-purpose yards.
 In 2018, he was selected for the school's athletic hall of fame.

 He played two seasons in the United States Football League for the Houston Gamblers and teamed with Jim Kelly making 101 receptions for 1,370 yards and 11 touchdowns.
 Sanders had been drafted by the New England Patriots in the 1984 NFL Supplemental Draft of USFL and CFL Players.
 New England traded his rights to the Washington Redskins.
 The Redskins had two talented receivers in the sure handed Art Monk and tough Gary Clark but felt they needed a legitimate deep threat, leading them to acquire the speedy Sanders.
 The three were the first trio of wide receivers to each surpass 1,000 receiving yards in a single season, and became known as "The Posse."

 Sanders made only 14 catches in 1986, his first NFL season, but proved he was a deep threat averaging 20.4 yards per catch.
 His next season was better, as he snatched 34 passes from new starting quarterback Jay Schroeder.
 After Schroeder's eventual ouster at quarterback, his replacement, Doug Williams, loved Sanders's speed and ability to run after the catch and went to him often.
 This duo was effective and the Redskins fought their way through the playoffs and into the Super Bowl.